 Obviously, this is not a hard and fast rule as rules are made to be broken.
 Many photos look great with the subject lined up right in the middle of the frame.
 However, more times than not sticking to the rule of thirds will serve the photo better.

 Framing is a worthwhile composition tip that can bring out certain elements of a photo.
 Sometimes trying to frame a composition just adds more clutter to the scene.
 Simplicity is more my style, but having a focal point framed through an interesting feature can be neat.

 Everybody trots out the classic frame your image with a tree branch composition.
 That can certainly be interesting though looking for things like archways or through a wide window or something similar could really frame a landscape photo nicely.
 The below photo of a rock window frame looking outward to more rock outcroppings is a gorgeous composition.

 Properly introduce a viewer to your landscape photo by having something of interest in the foreground.
 The beautiful wide expanse of the mountain vista could certainly be good enough, but showing a feature like a tree or rocks in the foreground will draw even more attention.

 That is not to say the photographer should just collect random clutter in the foreground of the photo.
 No, that would be distracting.
 Something of interest in the foreground helps to create a sense of perspective and visual interest in the whole scene.
 It also helps to add depth to the scene you are trying to present.

 Rules in photography are not absolute.
 Sometimes you just have to photograph the scene in whatever best suits the situation.
-Keeping in mind these simple rules though can help make a mediocre photo come alive.
-Landscape photography composition has rules that can be broken but typically following these simple guidelines will help make you photos turn out better.
+Keeping in mind these simple rules, though, can help make a mediocre photo come alive.
+Landscape photography composition has rules that can be broken, but typically following these simple guidelines will help make your photos turn out better.